ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 The "o" field MAY be displayed to end users, subject to the conditions described in {{security}}.

 To avoid exceeding the maximum EDNS0 size {{?RFC9715}} the generated JSON values SHOULD be as short as
-possible: short domain names, concise text in the values for the "j" and "o" names, and minified JSON (that is, without spaces or line breaks between JSON elements).
+possible: concise text in the values for the "j" and "o" names, and minified JSON (that is, without spaces or line breaks between JSON elements).
 Otherwise, there is a risk that the response will get fragmented.